waldothedeveloper/genius-plaza-react-todo-mvc/README.md

 #### CSS
 With much more time, a better UI/UX might be possible to implement, adding more features, and pleasant animations, transitions, etc for a better user experience.
 But I wanted to give some 'a little more than basic styling' to the app following some Boostrap 4 CSS principles.

+### Git workflow
+The Git workflow used was inspired by the suggested article from the @devteam at Genius-Plaza.
+You can visit the master, develop, or any of the Feature branches to see every commit :)

 ## Credit
 Created by [Waldo Lavaut](waldothedeveloper@gmail.com)